-- 1. Science as well as Art OB is both science and art.
-It is a systematic body of knowledge about human behavior so it is considered as science but it is in exact science as human behaviour cannot be predicted exactly so sometimes it cannot provide answers to specific organizational problems.
-As an art the knowledge of OB is applied to improve organizational effectiveness. - 2.
-Human tool Organizational behaviour is a human tool for human benefit which helps the manager of certain actions.
-It also provides the education needed for creative thinking to save human problems in organizations. - 3.
-Action & goal oriented OB is a goal directed discipline that studies human behaviour and explain it in organizational context as well as helps in taking proper action to mould that individual behaviour towards the goal achievement of organization. - 4.
-Commonality of Interest OB helps in providing commonality of interest between individual goals and organizational goals and objectives.
-It provides super-ordinate goals that unite the variety of needs that bring people to organizations. - 5.
-Holistic Concepts OB is a holistic concept which relates people whole group, organization as a whole system.
-It gives a broad view of people in organization and studies many factors that influence their behaviour.
-It gives a broad view of human related issues & problems. - 6.
-Behavioural Approach to Management OB is a behavioural approach to management.
-It is a part of management related with analyzing behaviour of human beings in group & organization.
-It is distinct field of study. - 7.
-Integrating Approach OB is an integrating approach of human technical and ethical values s work which draws knowledge from various disciplines such as anthropology, Psychology, Law, Sociology, Economics, IT Political Science, engineering etc.
+- 1. Behavioral Approach to Management OB is a behavioral approach to management.
+It is a part of management related with analyzing behavior of human beings in group & organization.
+It is a distinct field of study. - 2.
+Science as well as Art OB is both science and art.
+It is a systematic body of knowledge about human behavior so it is considered as science.
+As an art, the knowledge of OB is applied to improve organizational effectiveness. - 3.
+Human tool Organizational behavior is a tool for human benefit which helps the manager in various areas.
+It also provides the education needed for creative thinking to avoid and solve human problems in organizations. - 4.
+Action & goal oriented OB is a goal directed discipline that studies human behavior and explain it in organizational context as well as helps in taking proper action to mould that individual behavior towards the goal achievement of organization. - 5.
+Commonality of Interest OB helps in providing commonality of interest between individual goals and organizational goals& objectives.
+It provides common goals that unite the variety of individual interests with the interest of organization. - 6.
+Holistic Concept OB is a holistic concept which relates people, groups, and whole organization as a system.
+It gives a broad view of people in organization and studies many factors that influence their behavior.
+It includes various dimensions, thus gives a broad view of human related issues & problems. - 7.
+Integrating Approach OB is an integrating approach of human, technical and ethical values at work which draws knowledge from various disciplines such as anthropology, Psychology, Law, Sociology, Economics, IT Political Science, engineering etc. - 8.
+Cause and Effect Relationship -Human behavior is generally taken in terms of cause and effect relationship and not in philosophical terms.
+It helps in predicting the behavior of individuals.
+It provides generalizations that managers can use to anticipate the effect of certain activities on human behavior.